The Savor of the Sun: A Wine Tasting in Moravia

-Velké Bílovice, wine capital of the Moravia region and one of the warmest places in Czech Republic, every spring invites oenophiles from all over Europe to explore its fruity treasures during an event called “ze sklepa do sklepa” – from cellar to cellar.
+Velké Bílovice, the wine capital of the Moravia region and one of the warmest places in the Czech Republic, every spring invites oenophiles from all over Europe to explore its fruity treasures during an event called “ze sklepa do sklepa” – from cellar to cellar.

 What on Earth do Czech people have to do with wines?
 Well, as a native of Poland I am always offered vodka during different get-togethers; after moving to Pilsner country I am constantly accused of falling for beer…

-And, as most stereotypes fail, I have strong distaste for both and was incredibly happy to find out that Moravia is in fact all about cherishing long traditions of winemaking passion.
+And, as most stereotypes fail, I have a strong distaste for both and was incredibly happy to find out that Moravia is in fact all about cherishing long traditions of winemaking passion.

-Truly, unlike typical wine destinations that have their own shelves in every supermarket, here it is more passion than business that drives whole generations to hard work.
+Truly, unlike typical wine destinations that have their own shelves in every supermarket, here it is more passion than a business that drives whole generations to hard work.

 This passion was more than evident when I stepped down into the dark chilly cellar of one of the numerous local family producers of noble whites and original reds.